snowch-notes/ibm-analytics-engine/flink_on_yarn_wordcount_hdfs.md

 Run the Flink Word Count example on IBM Analytics Engine as a yarn application

+In this example, Flink reads a license from HDFS performs a word count and saves the output to HDFS.

 ### Open SSH session

     ssh clsadmin@your-cluster-name